martn2023/chess-insights-applied-ML/README.md

 ## A. SQLite vs. Postgres
 ### 1. Arguments for SQLite
 - Self-contained in a single file, which is portable i.e. I can move it to a public GitHub repo without worrying about transferring environment variables via Docker
-- Skips role management setup
+- Skips role management setup and credential management for people who don't exist

 ### 2. Arguments for Postgres
 - Avoids the performance issues of having a single file open to 1 user for 1 process at time (concurrency)